 HootSuite: The best free tool for managing your social media.
 Though you can manage a variety of social media outlets with it, I use it mostly to schedule tweets and RT the right way.

 Buffer: This app lets you tweet interesting articles or photos with just one click — at times that are optimal for your audience.
-It’s a bit pricey ($10/month), but is worth it to me for the time it saves.
+It’s free to schedule 10 articles at a time, or $10//month for the unlimited plan.

 Feedly: Not that I ever log into it, but in theory, this is a great way to keep up with blogs and news sources.

 Canva: This simple and free photo editing software is what I use to create photo quotes, or anything else that I need to look pretty.

 Rapportive: The greatest stalking app you’ve never heard of.
 It syncs LinkedIn and Gmail to show you info about the person you’re emailing.

 Airbnb: Hands down, my favorite way to find lodging.
 Many of the listings offer weekly and monthly discounts, which are great for digital nomads.
 You can also filter results to only show rentals that have wifi, kitchens, and workspaces — all essentials in my book!
 Click here to get $35 off your first booking.

 Booking.com: I’m not sure why a lot of travel bloggers promote Hotels.com.
 Sure, they give you your 10th night free — but does that really matter if you’re spending more on all of your stays?
 I find WAY cheaper options on Booking.
 I think it has the best selection of local guesthouses and B&Bs, period.
 I also love the plethora of photos, reviews, and search filters it provides.